 In one study of 601 cisgender women, only around half self-diagnosed their vaginal yeast infection correctly.
 Another analysis of 153 patients found that 74% were incorrect in diagnosing themselves with a vaginal yeast infection, while in yet another, only 61% of bacterial vaginosis and 77% of vaginal yeast infection diagnoses among 220 people were incorrect.
 You get the idea!

-What’s more, using antifungals or other yeast infection products when you don’t have one may irritate your vulva/vagina or exacerbate conditions like bacterial vaginosis (BV) or cytolytic vaginosis (CV).
+What’s more, using antifungals or other yeast infection products when you don’t have one may irritate your vulva/vagina or exacerbate conditions like bacterial vaginosis or cytolytic vaginosis.

 How to treat vaginal yeast infections

-Generally, antifungal medicines are considered first-line treatment for vaginal yeast infections.
+Generally, antifungal medicines are considered the first-line option to treat yeast infections.
 Your doctor will recommend treatment depending on how severe your infection is and how frequently it recurs, if at all.

-If you have mild or moderate vaginal symptoms that do not recur frequently (also sometimes called an “uncomplicated infection”), you may be prescribed a short course of vaginal antifungal medicine in cream, ointment, or suppository form.
-Those are the ones that often end in “-azole” like terconazole or miconazole.
-Alternatively, you may be given a single, oral dose of a medicine called fluconazole — which isn’t recommended if you are pregnant.
+If you're experiencing mild or moderate vaginal symptoms that do not frequently recur (also known as an "uncomplicated infection"), your doctor may prescribe a short course of vaginal antifungal medicine in cream, ointment, or suppository form.
+These medications often end in “-azole,” such as terconazole or miconazole.
+Alternatively, you may be given a single, oral dose of a medicine called fluconazole.
+However, fluconazole isn't recommended if you are pregnant.

 For more severe or frequent infections, you may need to take multiple oral doses of antifungal medication or be prescribed a longer course of vaginally-inserted antifungal medications.